karbazol/net8-cppcli/cpp-cli-net8-evaluation.md

 Now we can show the WinForms dialog like we did in `cpp-desktopapp` replacing the About-Dialog.

-## Working: MFC Control Embedding with CWinFormsControl
+## Working: MFC Control Embedding

 Add a C++/CLI project using MFC and also referencing WinForms.
-Once again, we provide a MFC / classical C++ interface to the outside.
-In particular we provider a MFC Frame class.
-Internally we want to use `CWinFormsControl` to embed a WinForms user control in our frame.

 ### Project setup
 Add a second C++/CLI project `cppcli-mfccontrols-lib` from template *CLR Class Library (.NET)*.
 Set *Use of MFC* to *Use MFC in s Shared DLL*.
 Add a dependency from